+Well, Covid-19 has taken us by surprise, hasn't it?
 In these unprecedented and uncertain times, let’s focus on the positive ways we can help ourselves.
 This article will focus on supporting your immune system: the stronger your immune, the less likely you are to become ill.
 Some of them are free, some of them are lovely to do, some just make sense, and others require a small investment.
+As an added bonus, these strategies will also help you to reduce stress and anxiety not only during the epidemic but throughout your life.
 So, here goes:

 In his book Anatomy of an Illness, Norman Cousins talks about how he took charge of his own health in the face of a negative diagnosis and used humour as his main tool.
 Lots and lots of comedy helped reverse his crippling and irreversible disease.
 Swap gorging on negative news and media and start gorging on things which make you laugh.